 Please feel free to reach out to us via our website www.uaudio.com, and via our social media channels.
 We look forward to hearing from you, and thank you once again for choosing Universal Audio.

 Volt 176 is for musicians and content creators who want to easily record audio with big studio tone.
 Plug right into your Mac, PC, iPad, or iPhone and Volt 176 just shows up — ready to capture your inspiration with legendary sound, courtesy of Universal Audio.

 From the team that brought you the game-changing Apollo interface, Volt 176 delivers superior studio sound quality, with more character and tone than any USB interface in its class.

-Few sounds can compare to a vintage Universal Audio 610 tube preamp, as used to record everyone from Ray Charles to Van Halen to Arcade Fire.
-Volt 176 gives you the rich, full sound of this classic UA mic/line/instrument preamp, thanks to its built-in tube emulation circuitry, a UA exclusive.
+Few sounds can compare to a vintage Universal Audio 610 tube preamp, as used to record everyone from Ray Charles to Van Halen.
+Volt 176 gives you the rich, full sound of this iconic UA preamp, thanks to its built-in tube emulation circuitry, a UA exclusive.

 Control Volume Peaks with UA Compression

 Get album-ready punch and presence with Volt 176's onboard 76 Compressor — an innovative analog circuit inspired by UA's renowned 1176 Limiting Amplifier.
 The 76 Compressor features three perfectly tailored presets to tame voice, guitars, synths, and drum machines.
 Just plug in, pick a setting, and play.